From Numbers to Container Strings: Markov Coding

 As promised in Section~\ref{mediatorsmurf}, our translation $\uptheta$ coincides with $\upeta \circ \upgamma$ on the string part.
 The embedding function is obtained by taking $Gx := {\tt A}^x$.
 We need the fact that ${\tt A}^x$ is {\tt B}-free.
 The Frege function $F$ is as specified above.

 We note that our translation is quantifier-free.
-In the case of the ur-string domain {\sf D}, we can write: \begin{itemize} \item ${\sf D}(a,b,c,d) :\iff ad = bc+1 \wedge (( b=0 \wedge c=0) \vee ( a\leq c \wedge b\leq d))$. \end{itemize} This means that our interpretation is fully quantifier-free.
+In the case of the container string domain {\sf D}, we can write: \begin{itemize} \item ${\sf D}(a,b,c,d) :\iff ad = bc+1 \wedge (( b=0 \wedge c=0) \vee ( a\leq c \wedge b\leq d))$. \end{itemize} This means that our interpretation is fully quantifier-free.
 As a consequence the corresponding interpretation will support a functor from models to models with as morphisms embeddings of models.

 \begin{theorem}[$\pamo$] The translation $\uptheta$ supports an interpretation of \futc1. \end{theorem}